markcelemen/stadvdb-mco1/README.md

     ```

 2.  **Set Local Python Version**
-    Navigate to your project's root directory in the terminal and set the version for this folder.
-Replace `/path/to/your/project/` with the actual path.
+    Navigate to your project's root directory (`stadvdb-mco1`) in the terminal and set the version for this folder.

     ```bash
     cd /path/to/your/project/stadvdb-mco1